genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ## Data Example

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/adjusting_with_linear_models.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/batch/adjusting_with_linear_models.Rmd).

 To illustrate how we can adjust for batch effects using statistical methods, we will create a data example in which the outcome of interest is confounded with batch, but not completely.
 We will also select an outcome for which we have an expectation of what genes should be diferentially expressed.
 Namely, we make sex the outcome of interest and expect genes on the Y chromosome to be diferentially expressed.
 We may also see genes from the X chromosome as differentially expressed since some escape X inactivation.
 The example dataset is below.